IOI Corporation Bhd

 4. One or more members within the board of the company have responsibility for sustainability?

 The company's Group Sustainability Steering Committee (GSSC) is chaired by the group's Managing Director and Chief Executive.
+The company also has a separate Board Sustainability Committee (""BSC"") in place.

 -